jaykay12/tech/_posts/2021-1-10-nosql-databases.md

 #### When should NoSQL be used over SQL

 - **Development Pace**
-  - Is Higher for NoSQL as compared to SQL
+  - Is higher for NoSQL as compared to SQL
   - Due to sprints & frequent code changes, NoSQL supports quick changes as opposed to SQL, where schema needs to be updated by DB Admin, Data unload & Data load is required for each change.